Call for Papers

 Please direct questions to:

 Submissions are solicited by the Ground Test Technical Committee on topics related to ground testing research, development, application, and administration.
 Topics may incorporate facility capabilities, test techniques, test instrumentation, and integration of computational fluid dynamics or flight test data.
 Submissions are welcome from all types of ground test facilities (aerodynamic, propulsion, space environments and systems, etc.) related to any and all speed regimes, Reynolds numbers, and physical scales.
 Topics on all aspects of test planning, execution, data review, and test and facility administration are encouraged.
+Please click Additional Details for more information.
 Specific topics include but are not limited to:

 - Data Management and Model Based Engineering Integration in Ground Test Facilities

-- Design, Development, and Performance of New/Modified Ground Test Facilities
+- Design, Development, Completion of New or Modified Ground Test Facilities

 - Development, Application, and Validation of Flow Diagnostics for Use in Ground Test Facilities